-NEW YORK CITY DELAYED INJURIES ATTORNEY
+NEW YORK CITY DELAYED INJURY ATTORNEY

 This is not to say that you should “make up” injuries, only that you should report that you “hit your head on the steering wheel” or “hit your side on the door of the car.”
 Just report what actually happened in case symptoms arise later.
 It’s also good to check these parts out as there could even be a minor fracture that requires immediate attention that you are not aware of.
 It’s difficult to be sure what you’ve injured and how severely amidst the shock and distractions of an accident.
 New York City delayed injury attorney, Wittenstein & Wittenstein, has compiled a list of injuries to keep tabs on after an accident.

 - Headaches – If you’ve hit your head, headaches might commence several days after an accident.
 You might have sustained a concussion and not realized it because it didn’t hurt very much at the time and you thought it would just “go away.”
 Sometimes these headaches could indicate a more serious problem such as a blood clot or stem from an injury to the neck.